 What to take away from the decline of carry trades in 2007

 At the moment carry trades are still very popular, and I would assume that you might be thinking about making such trades yourself after recognizing the potential profits to be made.
-The lesson from the 2007 event is simple, carry trade, just like all other forms of investment are very risky.
+The lesson from the 2007 event is simple, carry trade, just like all other forms of investment is very risky.

 The other important factor to consider is speed; every trader is always watching the release of interest rates by central bank officials, and this affects the value of that currency.
 For example, an increase in the interest rate by the Federal Reserve would almost instantaneously raise the value of the US dollar, and if you don’t get into your carry trade early, then your trade won’t have much of a profit.
 Speed is very crucial in every carry trade, whether you’re getting into or out of a trade.

-Finally, you should try to diversify your portfolio in order to hedge risk as much as possible.
+Finally, you should try to diversify your portfolio to hedge risk as much as possible.
 This means you should not make numerous carry trades around a single funding currency or alternate currency as this might cause enormous losses.
 It’s best to have numerous carry trades all involving different currency pairs so that you don’t lose most of your capital just because of a single news report.

 All right, we’ve seen how carry trades work and their pitfalls, but are there any redeeming qualities one should consider?
 Definitely.
 First of all, carry trades have the advantage of making a profit even in periods of low volatility.
-Other financial instruments rely on market volatility so that the underlying security shifts in price in order to make a profit, but not carry trades.
+Other financial instruments rely on market volatility so that the underlying security shifts in price to make a profit, but not carry trades.
 Even if interest rates remain unchanged for months or even years, you always get a profit from your trade.
 Furthermore, it doesn’t require extensive knowledge of market forces or the constant analysis of Forex charts, making it accessible to anyone.

 All in all, carry trade is an excellent investment opportunity for a trader, and is one of those financial instruments you can make use of when you can’t find a good trade to place in the other markets.